aemtenan/skiresort/README.md

 # Ski Resort Booking System API
- In this project, we implement the API for a booking system of a Ski Resort chain.
+ In this project, we implement the API for the booking system of a Ski Resort chain.

 Functional Requirements:
 * An admin can add a new ski resort to the system
-* An admin can retrieve or update the information of the ski resort
+* An admin can retrieve/update/delete the information of the ski resort
-* An admin can delete the ski resort from the system
 * An admin can add/update/retrieve/delete accommodation information for a  ski resort
 * An admin can add/update/retrieve/delete accommodation type information for a particular ski resort
 * A user can make a booking for one or more accomodations at a ski resort